edgelesssys/marblerun/README.md

 ### Hello World

-We provide two basic examples on how to build confidential apps with Marblerun.
+We provide basic examples on how to build confidential apps with Marblerun.

 * See [helloworld](samples/helloworld) for an example in Go.
 * See [helloc++](samples/helloc++) for an example in C++.
+* See [graphene-hello](samples/graphene-hello) for an example using Graphene.
+* See [graphene-nginx](samples/graphene-nginx) for an example of converting an existing Graphene application to a Marble.

 ### Confidential Emoji Voting